briangonzalez/termrc/README.md

 <img src="https://rawgithub.com/briangonzalez/termrc/master/images/termrc-screen.png">

 You can supply an optional third key, `root`, which indicates the root directory you'd like each command to be run inside of.
+Have a look at [this project's](https://github.com/briangonzalez/termrc/blob/master/.termrc) `.termrc` file for an example.

 CLI
 ---